MrDoe/ClippyAI/README.md

 **Future Plans**

-There are several things in my mind on how to improve ClippyAI:
+There are several things in my mind on how to improve ClippyAI.
+Take a look at the issues page for open enhancements.
-* Publish executables/installer packages for Windows and Linux.
-* Edit ClippyAI's configuration from the UI.
-* Bind ClippyAI to a global hotkey like hitting [Ctrl]+[C] twice in a short period of time.
-* Don't start typing after another global hotkey has been pressed.
-* Advanced task configuration like changing the system prompt, temperature and model for every task.
-* Create jobs, i. e. a main task, which is divided into several sub-tasks using different AI agents and settings.
-* Show a notification and/or play a sound when an response of ClippyAI is ready.

 **Developers Wanted!**